Ansible-Getting-Started/moov_module/README.md

 ## Next Steps:

-* define examples (we need more)
+* Define examples (we need more)
-* John to work on documentation and start updating the parameters box
+* John doing review
-* Jake to start working on initial commit and cleaning up the example module
+* Jake to work on Documentation and review
-* Bianca reviewing and finalize the merge (webinar weeks)
+* Bianca working on first pass of `delete` function

 ## Tutorials We're Working With: